d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 * There are multiple ways to split deep network training over multiple GPUs.
 We could split them between layers, across layers, or across data.
 The former two require tightly choreographed data transfers.
 Data parallelism is the simplest strategy.
 * Data parallel training is straightforward.
 However, it increases the effective minibatch size to be efficient.
-* In data parallelism, data are split across multiple GPUs, where each GPU executes its own forward and backward operation and subsequently gradients are aggregated and results are broadcast back to the GPUs.
+* In data parallelism, data is split across multiple GPUs, where each GPU executes its own forward and backward operation and subsequently gradients are aggregated and results are broadcast back to the GPUs.
 * We may use slightly increased learning rates for larger minibatches.

 ## Exercises